mozilla/Negatus/README.md

 and then you will be able to run the agent using `sutagent`.
 It will be in the `$PATH`.

+You do need to set the `LD` path for this to work:

+    export LD_LIBRARY_PATH=/vendor/lib:/system/lib:/system/b2g

 # Start the agent on boot

 Insert this after the exports in `$B2G_REPO/gonk-misc/b2g.sh`: